Lost Gulch Overlook Wedding & Elopement Guide for 2026

 Easy to get to: Being just a few minutes drive from the heart of Boulder, Lost Gulch Overlook is relatively easy to reach compared to more remote mountain wedding locations.
 The short drive from the heart of Boulder is one of the most scenic short drives!

-Due to its expansive views and close proximity to Boulder, Lost Gulch Overlook is a popular spot for hikers, tourists, and photographers and college kids (a lot of whom are partaking in a smoke sesh).
+Due to its expansive views and close proximity to Boulder, Lost Gulch Overlook is a very popular location for weddings and photo shoots.
+It is also a popular spot for hikers, tourists, and college kids (a lot of whom are partaking in a smoke sesh).
 This means there’s a chance that your ceremony could coincide with other visitors enjoying the spot (and often college kids offering you a hit of their blunt).
-If you’re planning a truly private event, we highly recommend sunrise or finding a spot better suited to your privacy priorities.
-We have several recommendations on rentable areas nearby that are more likely to give you privacy for your ceremony.

 The parking area at Lost Gulch Overlook can fill up quickly, particularly on weekends, sunset and during peak tourist seasons.
 Because of this, we recommend carpooling and keeping your vehicle count as low as possible.
 The overlook parking lot requires a $5 parking permit if your vehicle is not registered in Boulder County.